ApiLogicServer/Docs/docs/Sample-Integration.md

 You can customize this file in your IDE to control which fields are shown (including joins), hide/show conditions, help text etc.  The `add-cust` process above has simulated such customizations.

-To see customized Admin app in action:
+To see customized Admin app in action, with the restarted server:

 **1. Start the Admin App:** [http://localhost:5656/](http://localhost:5656/)